tkonuklar/frauenloop-app/README.md

-# Restaurant App - FrauenLoop
+# Bank Account App - FrauenLoop

 Building an API using Python, Flask.